 Human Resources Generalist for Radford University in Radford – The successful applicant for this role will hold a bachelor’s in business, public administration, human resources, human resource administration, or another related field.
 Preference will be given to applicants with extensive experience in human resources, advanced human resources education, or PHR/SPHR certification.

 This professional will provide expertise in university strategies related to employment, benefits, classification, and compensation.

 Human Resources Careers in Virginia’s Private Sector

-Professionals in this position will manage total rewards, benefits, and benefits communication.
+This position will manage total rewards, benefits, and benefits communication.

-This professional will focus on recruitment, reviewing requisitions, conferring with clients, providing regular feedback, and determining sourcing strategies.
+The job will focus on recruitment, reviewing requisitions, conferring with clients, providing regular feedback, and determining sourcing strategies.